The Failure to Maximize Human Capital

 Hiring strong people is not the same as leveraging them well.

 When human capital is underutilized, it rarely looks dramatic.
-It looks like:

 • High-capacity individuals doing low-leverage work